 No. Requirement Reference How addressed?
-Conditi onditions of Approval C3 The CEMP Sub-plans must be prepared in consultation with the relevant government agencies identified for each CEMP Sub-plan and be consistent with the CEMF and CEMP referred to in Condition C1: Section 1.4 Appendix D This Plan has been prepared in accordance with this condition and describes how Sydney Metro's Principal Contractor proposes to manage soil and water during construction of the Project.
-This plan has been provided to (b) Soil and water Relevant council(s), DoI, OEH CoCB, NRAR (formerly DoI) and EESG (formerly OEH) for consultation.
-C4 The CEMP Sub-plans must be prepared in accordance with the CEMF This Table Table 4 demonstrates how this plan has been prepared in accordance with the relevant requirements of the CEMF.
-05 Details of all information requested by an agency to be included in a CEMP Section 1.4 Appendix D This plan has been provided to CoCB, NRAR and EESG for consultation.
-C5 Sub-plan as a result of consultation, including copies of all correspondence from those agencies, must be provided with the relevant CEMP Sub-Plan. / Apportaix D Refer to Section 1.4 and Appendix D for a summary of consultation undertaken in the development of this Plan.
-C6 Any of the CEMP Sub-plans may be submitted along with, or subsequent to, the submission of the CEMP but in any event, no later than one (1) month before Construction.
-Refer to section 1.2 of the CEMP This Plan will be submitted for approval to DPIE prior to the final submission of the CEMP for DPIE approval.
-C7 Construction must not commence until the CEMP and all CEMP Sub-plans have been approved by the Planning Secretary.
-The CEMP and CEMP Sub-plans, as approved by the Planning Secretary, including any minor amendments approved by the ER must be implemented for the duration of Construction.
-Where Construction of the CSSI is staged, Construction of a stage must not commence until the CEMP and CEMP Sub-plans for that stage have been approved by the Planning Secretary.
-Refer to section 1.2 of the CEMP Construction will not commence until the CEMP and all CEMP Sub-plans have been approved by DPIE.
+Conditio ons of Approval · C3 The CEMP Sub-plans must be prepared in consultation with the relevant government agencies identified for each CEMP Sub-plan and be consiste with the CEMF and CEMP referred to in Condition C1: (b) Soil and water Relevant council(s), Dol, OEH Section 1.4 Appendix D This Plan has been prepared in accordance with this condition and describes how Downer proposes to manage soil and water during construction of the Project.
+This plan has been provided to IWC, CoCB, NRAR (formerly DoI) and C4 (4) EESG (formerly OEH) for consultation.
+Table 4 demonstrates how this plan has been prepared in accordance with the relevant requirements of the CEMF.
+C5 Details of all information requested by an agency to be included in a CEM Sub-plan as a result of consultation, including copies of all correspondence from those agencies, must be provided with the relevant CEMP Sub-Plan. e Appendix D This plan has been provided to IWC, CoCB, NRAR and EESG for consultation.
+Refer to Section 1.4 and Appendix D for a summary of consultation undertaken in the development of this Plan.
+C6 Any of the CEMP Sub-plans may be submitted along with, or subsequent the submission of the CEMP but in any event, no later than one (1) month before Construction.
+This Plan has been submitted for approval to DPIE prior to the final submission of the CEMP for DPIE approval.
+C7 Construction must not commence until the CEMP and all CEMP Sub-plan have been approved by the Planning Secretary.
+The CEMP and CEMP Suplans, as approved by the Planning Secretary, including any minor amendments approved by the ER must be implemented for the duration of Construction.
+Where Construction of the CSSI is staged, Construction of a stage must not commence until the CEMP and CEMP Sub-plans for that stage have been approved by the Planning Secretary. ub- 1.2 of the CEMP Construction will not commence until the CEMP and all CEMP Sub-plans have been approved by DPIE.
 The CEMP and Sub-plans will be implemented for the duration of construction.
 C8 The following Construction Monitoring Programs must be prepared in consultation with the relevant government agencies identified for each to compare actual performance of Construction of the CSSI against the predicted performance.
-The Water Quality Monitoring Program has been prepared in accordance with this condition and describes how Sydney Metro's Principal Contractor proposes to monitor water quality during construction of the Project.
-The monitoring (b) Water Quality Relevant council(s) program has been provided to CoCB for consultation.
-C9 Each Construction Monitoring Program must provide: - -
+Section 1.4 Section 6 Appendix D The Water Quality Monitoring Program has been prepared in accordance with this condition and describes how Downer proposes to monitor water quality during construction of the Project.
+The monitoring program has been provided to IWC and CoCB for consultation.
+C9 (b) Water Quality Relevant council(s) Each Construction Monitoring Program must provide: - -